masool/helm_raft_HLF/README.md

 - Host: orderer0.groeifabriek.nl
   Port: 7059
 ```
 Raft orderers mutually authenticate each other so they always need TLS for inter-orderer communication.
 That's why disabling TLS globally requires Raft orderers communicate each other over another port instead of client-facing orderer port (7050).
-We enable this behavior by passing the argument `orderer.cluster.enabled=true` to hlf-kube chart.
+We enable this behavior by passing the argument `orderer.cluster.enabled=true` to diamond-kube chart.

 No other change is required.
 Any client of orderer, either application or Argo flows or whatever, will still use the client-facing port (7050)

 Let's launch the Raft network without TLS.
 First tear down everything as usual:
 ```
 argo delete --all
-helm delete hlf-kube --purge
+helm delete diamond-kube --purge
 ```
 Wait a bit until all pods are terminated, then create necessary stuff:
 ```